-The majority of Scotland's S&SHRI burden was contributed by men (72%) rather than women (28%).
-Overall, 38% of the total S&SHRI burden was contributed by men aged 35 to 64 years, closely follow by men aged 15 to 34 years (31%), as outlined in Figure 1.
+The majority of Scotland's S&SHRI burden was contributed by men (69%) than women (31%).
+Overall, 34% of the total S&SHRI burden was contributed by men aged 25 to 44 years as shown in Figure 1.
 Note that the burden we are describing is the absolute burden and has not been adjusted for the age/gender case-mix.